ngarin/zaion/README.md

 ## Run the project

-Run `make run` to build and run the project
+Run `make run` to build and run the project and the add is available here : `http://localhost`

 ## Run unit tests